saisreenadh/Mask-Detector/README.md

 # Face Mask Detection

 A real-time face mask detection system using deep learning and computer vision.
 This application uses a webcam to detect faces and classify them as either **"Mask"** or **"No Mask"**, with a confidence percentage displayed on the screen.
+It lights up red for no mask and green for mask.

 ## Features